Expression of GFP-tagged RNA-binding protein that we are characterizing for its novel role antagonizing microRNA function.

 III.
 RNA Binding Proteins

 RNA-binding proteins (RBPs) are crucial components of a diverse range of cellular processes.
 They serve critical roles in post-transcriptional gene regulation (PTGR) by assembling RNAs and other protein co-factors into higher-order ribonucleoprotein (RNP) complexes to regulate RNA splicing, transport, storage, stability, and translation.
-Our lab has recently begun to characterize diverse PTGR roles for the conserved Puf (Pumilio/FBF) family of RBPs in yeast and nematodes in the context of how they contribute to regulation of environmental stress responses, germline stem cell maintenance, and embryonic development.
-In addition, we have identified hundreds of novel RBPs in these model organisms and are actively seeking explanations for why these proteins – with primary roles in transcription, cellular trafficking, and metabolism, among others – might posses RNA-binding abilities.
+We have identified hundreds of novel RBPs in yeast and nematodes and are actively seeking explanations for why these proteins – with primary roles in transcription, cellular trafficking, and metabolism, among others – might posses RNA-binding abilities.
 To understand the specific roles of novel RBPs, our lab combines classical biochemical and molecular genetics approaches with high-throughput crosslinking and deep sequencing of direct RNA target sites to discover how RBP:RNA interactions affect RNA translation, stability, localization, and degradation.